What Causes Tooth Pain?

 Make sure to see a Dentist.

-If a toothache continues to cause pain over several days, it is recommended to visit your closest dentist as soon as possible.
+If a toothache continues to cause pain over several days, visiting your closest dentist as soon as possible is recommended.
 A dentist can thoroughly examine the health of your teeth.
-X-rays also allow dentists to visually access any underlying issues in your gum or between teeth.
+X-rays also allow dentists to visually assess any underlying issues in your gum or between teeth.

 Below is a listing of our clinics:

 - Dentist Gold Coast: 12 Nerang-Broadbeach Road.
 Nerang, Gold Coast QLD 4211. (view map)